Raghav-Uppala/Design/README.md

-# Instructions on how to setup the program
+# Instructions on how to setup the website on local machine

 Copy paste the code into the htdocs folder.
 Than follow the instructions on setting up the database.
 You will have to start the Apache and MySQL programs on the xammp dashboard.